warframeblog/warframeblog/content/primes/how-to-get-akjagara-prime.md

 Finally, relic packs always a decent way to get your hands on those new Akjagara Prime relics.

-And that’s pretty much all I want to say about <strong>Mesa Prime Relics farming</strong>.
+And that’s pretty much all I want to say about <strong>Akjagara Prime Relics farming</strong>.
 I hope this guide helped and good luck farming that dual pistols.
 Bye-bye.